Deothrin/howto/couchdb.md

 on localhost only and instead to setup an apache server to proxy requests from the host network to the couch server running on localhost.

 To make this work I set apache to listen on 127.0.0.1:80 and 192.168.56.1:80 as well as 192.168.56.1:5984 and created virtual host entries for each of these.
 The first two I pointed to different document roots and confirmed that they delivered different indexes.
+(This was just to test how ip based virtual hosts worked)
 The last virtualhost I configured with a ProxyPass from / to http://localhost:5984.